 Commodity pipe unit volumes increased 200 percent in the fourth quarter of 2008 resulting in a three percent increase for the year compared to the same period last year.
-The increase in commodity volumes reflects the apparent benefit that the unfair-trade case, filed in January 2008 by U.S. producers of stainless steel pipe and the United Steelworkers Union against China, had on imports over the last three guarters of 2008, coupled with the very low volume experienced in 2007's fourth quarter.
+The increase in commodity volumes reflects the apparent benefit that the unfair-trade case, filed in January 2008 by U.S. producers of stainless steel pipe and the United Steelworkers Union against China, had on imports over the last three quarters of 2008, coupled with the very low volume experienced in 2007's fourth quarter.
 Gross profits are impacted by stainless steel surcharges which are assessed each month by the stainless steel producers to cover the change in their costs of certain raw materials.
 The Company, in turn, passes on the surcharge in the sales prices charged to its customers.
 Under the Company's first-in-first-out (FIFO) inventory method, cost of goods sold is charged for the surcharges that were in effect three or more months prior to the month of sale.
 Accordingly, if surcharges are in an upward trend, reported profits will benefit.
 Conversely, when surcharges go down, profits are reduced.
-Unfortunately, stainless steel surcharges began a decline in the third quarter of 2008 which accelerated in the fourth quarter of 2008 which reduced profits significantly.
-This decline created steady downward pressure on commodity selling prices causing average selling prices to fall 32 percent in the fourth quarter of 2008 and 11 percent for the year compared to the same periods in 2007.
+Unfortunately, stainless steel surcharges began a decline in the third quarter of 2008 which accelerated in the fourth quarter of 2008 and 11 percent for the year compared to the same periods in 2007.
 This resulted in an approximately \$2,000,000 loss in the fourth quarter of 2008 under our FIFO inventory method that matched the low selling prices with much higher inventory costs.
 The rapid decline in commodity pricing also created an inventory valuation issue at year end as the market value of much of our commodity inventory fell below our costs, which led to an approximate \$1,000,000 charge in the fourth quarter of 2008 to reduce the January 3, 2009 inventory value to market prices.

 The non-commodity business continued to deliver excellent results.
 Although unit volumes fell 14 percent for the year and 27 percent in the fourth quarter of 2008, average selling prices increased 31 percent for the year and 16 percent for the quarter compared to the same periods in 2007.
 The majority of the decline in unit volumes came in our piping systems operation as customers pushed out delivery dates in the fourth quarter of 2008 in response to the economic downturn.
 The increase in average selling prices came primarily from a change in product mix.
 As a result, the non-commodity business generated excellent gross profits for the year and in the fourth quarter of 2008.
-Piping systems' backlog was \$45,500,000 at the end of the fourth quarter of 2008 compared to \$38,700,000 at the end of the third quarter of 2008.
+Piping systems' backlog was \$45,500,000 at the end of the fourth quarter of 2008 compared to \$38,700,000 at the end of the third quarter of 2008 and \$57,000,000 at the end of the fourth quarter of 2007.